Drug syndicate hid meth in Canadian maple syrup, canola oil bound for Down Under, authorities say

 In New Zealand, police said the syndicate tried to hide more than three-quarters of a ton of meth in a shipment of maple syrup, the largest such shipment that had been intercepted at New Zealand’s border.

-New Zealand police said they had arrested and charged five men at a rural property near the town of Helensville, north of Auckland, who had taken the bulk of the shipment.
+New Zealand police said they have arrested and charged five men at a rural property near the town of Helensville, north of Auckland, who had taken the bulk of the shipment.
 A sixth person that police say took the remainder of the shipment was also facing charges.

-“The international drug trade and organized crime groups are creating havoc and harm in communities around the globe,” New Zealand Police Commissioner Andrew Coster said in a statement.
+“The international drug trade and organized crime groups are creating havoc and harm in communities around the globe,” New Zealand Police Commissioner Andrew Coster said.

 “Our best opportunity to disrupt, intercept, and keep our communities safe is to work collaboratively with other agencies, and other nations,” Coster said.